rocket-pool/docs.rocketpool.net/docs/guides/node/create-validator.md

 To learn more about rocketarb, feel free to inquire about it on the [RP discord server](https://discord.gg/rocketpool).
 :::

-After everything you've done so far, you are finally ready to deposit your ETH, create a new minipool, and create an ETH2 validator.
+After everything you've done so far, you are finally ready to deposit your ETH, create a new minipool, and create a Beacon Chain validator.
 This is done with the following command:

 ```